vrona/FHE.Chess/docs/Chess_app/Chess_app.md

 # Chess App

-The Chess environment has been developed from scratch thanks to these tutorials and wiki: [Bibliography](../Biblio.md).
+The Chess environment has been developed from scratch thanks to the "Coding a Complete Chess Game" tutorial and wiki: [Bibliography](../Biblio.md).
 It integrates [Python-Chess library](https://python-chess.readthedocs.io/en) via the Clone_chess class here: [clone_chess.py](../../client_local/chess_env/clone_chess.py)

 ```text